-Students are able to participate in after school Chess, National Jr. Honor Society, Jazz Band, Art Club, Math Club, Ski and Snowboard Club, Theater play productions, Vex Robotics Club, and Science Olympiad at the present time.
+Students are able to participate in after school Chess, National Jr. Honor Society, Jazz Band, Art Club, Math Club, Ski and Snowboard Club, Theater play productions, Vex Robotics Club, board game club, Quiz Bowl, Reaching Higher, Student Council, Creative Writing, Archery and Science Olympiad at the present time.

 FHS Grades 9th – 12th

 Students may choose accelerated academic paths.
 AP courses are available in Calculus, Physics, Language Arts, Psychology, English Literature and Composition, Chemistry, Biology, AP Art 2D Studio Design and History.
 FHS also offers on-line learning opportunities.
-Dual enrollment and “testing out” is also available to those students who qualify.
+Dual enrollment, Career Center, Early Middle College, DEEP, and “testing out” is also available to those students who qualify.

-Extensive club offerings include Art Club, Tech Club, DECA, Jazz Band, NHS, SLS and Theater.
+Extensive club offerings include Art Club, Tech Club, DECA, Jazz Band, NHS, SLS, Science Olympiad, Gamer Support Club, FFA, Songwriter Club, Book CLub, Archery, French CLub, FIRST Robotics, Spanish Club, German Club, Studen Council and Theater.

 Kindergarten – 12th Grades

-Building G/T Coordinators participate in MAGE (Michigan Association for Gifted Education) opportunities when possible and support the district FACTO parent group.
+Building G/T Coordinators participate in MAGE (Michigan Association for Gifted Education) opportunities when possible.

 Community Recreation and Fowlerville Community Schools offer a wide range of athletics for youth to participate in.